 Two-way texting, on the other hand, is a communication tool where users expect to have a conversation.
-With texting tools, it's still possible to send mass text messages to a marketing list, but customers are far more likely to give a response when prompted.
+It's the perfect way to build rapport with your clientele.
+With the key features of texting tools, it's still possible to send mass text messages to a marketing list, but customers are far more likely to give a response when prompted.
 And it's that kind of engagement that keeps customers interested in your brand.

 Another advantage of mobile messaging is that it's instant, and can keep you in constant contact with your clients.

 Think of your behavior with your phone.
 Do you turn off notifications on some of your apps?
 Maybe you do, and maybe you don't, but you definitely keep your text message notifications on.
 It even pops up on the front of your screen and you can read the message without even pushing a button.

 Not only is that instant communication, but there are very few roadblocks preventing you from getting the message.
 There's no junk folder for the message to get dumped into or a voicemail inbox that gets too full to hold new messages.